MarynaPR/Travel-Weather-Forecast/README.md

 This document was created by MarynaPR.
 Feel free to contact me with any questions via email pryadkamaryna@gmail.com.
 <!-- grading criteria to pseudocode -->

+Use the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
+The documentation includes a section called "How to start" that will provide basic setup and usage instructions.
+Use `localStorage` to store any persistent data.

 GIVEN a weather dashboard with form inputs
 WHEN I search for a city
 THEN I am presented with current and future conditions for that city and that city is added to the search history